abstractitptyltd/puppet-nrpe/README.md

 ### nrpe::plugin

-this type manages plugins for nrpe the name/title of the plugin is what you use tich check_nrpe to check the command
+This type manages plugins for nrpe.
+The name/title of the plugin is the name of the check for `check_nrpe`

 **Parameters within nrpe::plugin**